 What time do guppies give birth?
 Guppies give birth most often at dawn.
 This is because oxygen levels are high at this hour of the day, and the water is cooler, making it more conducive to reproduction and birthing.

-Many female guppies get agitated in the late afternoon, indicating they may be ready to give birth soon.
+Many female guppies get agitated in the late afternoon, indicating that guppy about to give birth soon.
 Some species of guppies will even carry their eggs until the newly hatched fry is released during the early morning hours.

 Signs Guppy Is About to Give Birth:

 How Do I Know If Guppy Is About to Give Birth?
-Guppy giving birth is a natural process that doesn’t require any assistance from the hobbyist, but it’s still important to be aware of the pregnant guppy signs that indicate your Guppy is about to give birth.
+Guppy giving birth in community tank is a natural process that doesn’t require any assistance from the hobbyist, but it’s still important to be aware of the pregnant guppy signs that indicate your Guppy is about to give birth.

 Look for behaviors such as swimming rapidly around the birthing tank or hiding in plants or other crevices in the aquarium.
 Additionally, your Guppy may become more active during the evening hours.